The prospect of watching Star Trek in order would be daunting for even the most decorated of starship captains.

 Ends with: Star Trek (2009) – Prime timeline sequences

 The richest, most complicated period in Star Trek chronology.
-During the Next Generation era, Star Trek was experimenting with the idea of a shared universe years before Marvel got in on the act, with three TV shows and four movies interweaving through the same timeline – Voyager's Captain Kathryn Janeway even shows up in Star Trek: Nemesis as a newly promoted admiral.
+During The Next Generation era, Star Trek was experimenting with the idea of a shared universe years before Marvel got in on the act, with three TV shows (TNG, Deep Space Nine and Voyager) and four movies (Generations, First Contact, Insurrection and Nemesis) interweaving through the same timeline – Voyager's Captain Kathryn Janeway even shows up in Star Trek: Nemesis as a newly promoted admiral.

 In the list above, we've shown how the movies (roughly) fit into the chronology of The Next Generation, Deep Space Nine and Voyager.